13rac1/cclogs/docs/PRD-v1.0.0.md

 - Teams archiving logs centrally in an S3-compatible system.

 ### Key user stories
-- As a user, running `ccls upload` uploads all `.jsonl` logs across all local Claude Code projects.
+- As a user, running `cclogs upload` uploads all `.jsonl` logs across all local Claude Code projects.
-- As a user, running `ccls list` shows local and remote projects with JSONL counts so I can verify coverage.
+- As a user, running `cclogs list` shows local and remote projects with JSONL counts so I can verify coverage.
 - As a user of an S3-compatible provider (Backblaze B2, MinIO, etc.), I can set a custom endpoint and path-style behavior in config.

 ***